-Caroline serves as Editor-in-Chief of the Asian American Action Fund blog, one of only two Asian American-focused blogs to receive media credentials at the 2008 Democratic National Committee in Denver.
+Caroline is Editor-in-Chief of the Asian American Action Fund blog, one of only two Asian American-focused blogs to receive media credentials at the 2008 Democratic National Committee in Denver.
 The blog’s elections coverage also received the honor of being archived by the Library of Congress less than a year after its foundation.

 Tom Goldstein, Board Member